smec-ethz/xpektra/docs/api/scheme_api.md

     options:
         members:
             - compute_gradient_operator
-            - create_wavenumber_mesh
+            - is_compatible

 The `Scheme` class is a base class for all the discretization schemes.
 One can create different discretization schemes by subclassing the `Scheme` class and implementing the `formula` method.
 The `formula` method should return the gradient operator field for a given wavenumber and grid spacing.
 In **Xpektra**, we have implemented the `CartesianScheme` which takes a regular grid in physical space and returns the gradient operator field in spectral space.

-::: xpektra.scheme.CartesianScheme
+::: xpektra.scheme.DiagonalScheme
     options:
         members:
             - __init__
+            - apply_gradient
-            - gradient_operator
+            - apply_symmetric_gradient
-            - symmetric_gradient_operator
+            - apply_divergence
-            - divergence_operator
+            - apply_laplacian
             - compute_gradient_operator
-            - create_wavenumber_mesh
+            - is_compatible
             - formula

 To define the differentiation formula, we need to implement the `formula` method.
 The `formula` method should return the gradient operator field for a given wavenumber and grid spacing.
 In **Xpektra**, we have various differentiation schemes available which can be used to define the differentiation formula.

-::: xpektra.scheme.Fourier
+::: xpektra.scheme.FourierScheme
     options:
         members:
             - formula